KiepLangDu/Android/README.md

 # Android
 Custom android termux shell

-I write these script for my device.
+I write these scripts for my device.
 If some one can use for their devices I will very happy.
 But remember to always check path of script before run it.
 Hope you have fun with my code